 Master classes provide a more intensive, advanced learning opportunity for seasoned professionals or those whose work has a specialized focus.
 They are two-hour oral seminars with emphasis on clinical applications and/or science backed by appropriate levels of evidence and are presented at an advanced level.
 Presenters, who are invited by the Convention Program Committee, demonstrate recognized expertise in their area and have experience presenting continuing professional education programs.
 Smaller class sizes allow for more in-depth instruction and interaction with presenters as well as peer-to-peer learning.
+Some master classes may include a demonstration or hands-on component for those who are seeking a more immersive learning experience.
 Master classes are ticketed courses with an additional fee for attendance and overflow viewing is not offered.
 Master classes count for 2 hours of PDHs.

 Seminars are standard concurrent sessions intended to provide in-depth, continuing education for speech-language pathologists and audiologists, and speech-language-hearing scientists.
 Emphasis is on clinical applications and research advances, backed by appropriate levels of evidence.
 Content is specifically tailored to fit the time period.
 Oral seminars count for 1 hour or 2 hours of Professional Development Hours (PDHs), depending on session length.